nf-core/stableexpression/docs/usage.md

 You can of course provide your own counts datasets / experimental designs.

 > [!NOTE]
-> - To ensure all RNAseq datasets are processed the same way, it is better to provide them raw.
+> - To ensure all RNAseq datasets are processed the same way, you should provide **raw counts**.
-> - In case you want to provide normalise counts, please provide CPMs (counts per million) in order to stay aligned with the way raw datasets are processed in the pipeline.
+> - In case normalised counts are provided, you should provide the same normalisation method for all of them (TPM, FPKM, etc.).

 > [!WARNING]
 > Microarray data must be already normalised.
-To be compliant with Expression Atlas, you should use the `RMA` methods.
+When mixing your own datasets with public ones in a single run, you should use the `RMA` method to be compliant with Expression Atlas and GEO datasets.

 First, prepare a samplesheet listing the different count datasets you want to use.
 Each row represents a specific dataset and must contain: